Raja12raja/BlinkIT-analysis/README.md

 # 🛒 BlinkIT Data Analysis Dashboard

 ## Project Overview
 This project presents a comprehensive Power BI dashboard for analyzing Blinkit's sales performance, customer satisfaction, and inventory distribution.
 The dashboard provides key insights and opportunities for optimization using various KPIs and visualizations.
+The analysis includes data cleaning and processing using MySQL to ensure data quality and consistency.

+## 🧹 Data Cleaning Process
+The raw data was processed and cleaned using MySQL with the following steps:
+- **Standardized Item Fat Content**: Converted variations to consistent format (low fat → Low Fat, LF → Low Fat)
+- **Standardized Outlet Sizes**: Converted abbreviations to readable names (High → Large)
+- **Data Type Optimization**: Ensured proper data types for numerical columns
+- **Quality Checks**: Validated data integrity and removed inconsistencies

 ## 🎯 Key Performance Indicators (KPIs)
 The dashboard focuses on the following primary KPIs: